sdv-dev/RDT/DEVELOPMENT.rst

 """""""""""""""""""

 Now that we have some background information on how Transformers work in RDT, let's create a new one.
-For this example, we will create a simple ``PhoneNumberTransformer``.
+For this example, we will create a simple ``USPhoneNumberTransformer``.
 The goal of this transformer is to take strings containing phone numbers into numeric data.
 For the sake of simplicity, we will assume all phone numbers are of the format `###-###-####` or `#-###-###-####`.